WHS-SEGFAULT/whs-segfault.github.io/_posts/Adobe/2024-08-16-[English]-Windows-Heap.md

 ---

 - There are two types of Windows heap allocation mechanisms:
     1. **NT Heap** : This is the traditional Windows heap allocation mechanism.
     2. **Segment Heap** : Introduced in Windows 10, this is a newer heap allocation mechanism.
-However, i[English] Windows Heap ac6965382984472ea71940afa5bc3f8dt has not been widely adopted, because many programs are optimized for the NT heap.
+    However, it has not been widely adopted, because many programs are optimized for the NT heap.

 ## 1. NT Heap and LFH